SoeRatch/disqueue/README.md

 - Jobs are added to Redis Streams based on their priority level.
 - Job metadata like status, retry count, and last stream ID is stored in Redis Hashes.
 - Worker continuously reads from streams in strict priority order.
+- Deduplication logic ensures only one worker processes a job at a time.
 - Failed jobs are retried up to a max retry limit and then moved to a Dead-letter Queue (DLQ).
 - FastAPI provides endpoints to submit and query jobs.
 - Cancelled jobs are marked with cancelled status and skipped by workers, while maintaining stream offsets to avoid reprocessing.